antonioIannotta/LSS-documentation/docs/index.md

     - **Sign in**: through this operation is possible, for a user that already have an account, to access into the system

 * **What is a park?**\
-In this application it's better to deal with the concept of park in the meaning of single slot where a certain person can park its car/motorcycle.
-So the user can park its car/motorcycle into a parking slot.
+Within this application the park is the action that a person perform in order to put its own motorvehicle into a single parking slot.

+* **What is a parking slot?**\
+A parking slot is the place where a person can park its own motorvehicle

 * **What does it happen when a user wants to park its car/motorcycle?**\
 The user sees a free parking slot and occupy it with its car/motorcycle.
 After that from the app he/she selects the hour in which the stop will end.